josepot/react-redux-internal-state/README.md

 For a few different reasons:

-1) Being able to manage the "internal state" of your compoenents using actions, reducers and selectors implies that you won't need to make any mutations, all the state management flow will be functional.
+1) Being able to manage the “internal state” of your components using actions, reducers and selectors implies that you won’t need to make any mutations, all the state management flow will be functional.
 Which will make your component easier to test and easier to reason about.